unstoppabledomains/dot-crypto/BROWSER_RESOLUTION_HOWTO.md

 Different crypto records configurations need to be interpreted differently by a browser.
 This section explains how differrent records configuration of a domain should be interpreted by the browser.

-Browsers supporting distributed content protocol content display should always prioritize distributed content to be displayed.
+Browsers supporting distributed content protocol should always prioritize distributed content to be displayed.
 A domain can have a single content hash for each distributed protocol stored in `browser.dweb.<protocol>.hash`.
 Ex: `browser.dweb.bzz.hash` for Swarm's `bzz` protocol.